sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

+# **Learning Objective 16**

 - [ ] Enumerate users in the domain for whom Constrained Delegation is enabled.
 	- For such a user, request a TGT from the DC and obtain a TGS for the service to which delegation is configured.
-– Pass the ticket and access the service as DA.
+	- Pass the ticket and access the service as DA.
-• Enumerate computer accounts in the domain for which Constrained Delegation is enabled.
+- [ ] Enumerate computer accounts in the domain for which Constrained Delegation is enabled.
-– For such a user, request a TGT from the DC.
+	- For such a user, request a TGT from the DC.
-– Use the TGS for executing the DCSync attack.
+	- Use the TGS for executing the DCSync attack.

+## **Solution**

+**_Coming Soon_**